mathiasertl/django-xmpp-account/README.md

 **Preface:** This documentation assumes you are already running your own Jabber/XMPP server.
-It also assumes system administration knowledge. `django-xmpp-account` is a [Django](https://www.djangoproject.im) project, which typically run inside a virtualenv.
+It also assumes system administration knowledge. `django-xmpp-account` is a [Django](https://www.djangoproject.im) project which typically runs inside a virtualenv.
 This means that all references to any `python` invocation assume that you have it activated (see [Basic installation](#basic-installation)) or all dependencies manually installed.